EddieAbbondanzio/eddieabbondanz.io/content/post/88-integra/a-stiffer-lower-suspension-for-sts/index.md

 ## Moving on to the Rear Coils and Panhard Bar

 With the front good to go I was ready to move on to the rear.
-The rear suspension of the 1st gen Integra is closer to that of the golden era Hondas since it uses coil springs but it does have a solid axle in the rear instead of indepedent suspension so it requires an adjustable panhard bar to keep the axle centered.
+The rear suspension of the 1st gen Integra is closer to that of the golden era Hondas since it uses coil springs but it does have a solid axle in the rear instead of independent suspension so it requires an adjustable panhard bar to keep the axle centered.
 ![](images/42.jpg)

 OG suspension removed.